-Within the workstream of 3-18 stakeholder groups, review and monitor leadership and phased leadership models with CLPL opportunities.
+Actions required Within the workstream of 3-18 stakeholder groups, review and monitor leadership and phased leadership models with

+CLPL opportunities.

+Target date 2025-27

-Education and Learning Service, The Gaelic Team
+Responsibility Education and Learning Service

+The Gaelic Team

-We have reviewed and updated improvement planning templates to include reference to national Gaelic education priorities.
+8 GME Current practice We have reviewed and updated improvement planning templates to include reference to national Gaelic education priorities.
 We report to Education and Gaelic Committees on Gaelic education priorities and performance monitoring.

-Use the outcomes of the 3-18 feasibility study in relation to the NGLP and the development of the strategic aims for education within our GLP 2024-2029.

-Outcomes will be developed by Aug 2025 and then delivery of these will continue throughout the lifetime of The Highland Council GLP 2024-2029
+Actions required Use the outcomes of the 3-18 feasibility study in relation to the National Gaelic Language Plan and the development of the strategic aims for education within our GLP 2024-29.
+Target date Outcomes will be developed by Aug 2025 and then delivery of these will continue throughout the lifetime of The Highland Council GLP 2024-29 Responsibility Education and Learning Service

-We include Gaelic education targets in corporate and education service planning.

-Develop an engagement model.
+9 Both GME and GLE Current practice We include Gaelic education targets in Corporate and Education Service Planning.
+Actions required Develop an engagement model.
 Engage with internal and external stakeholders - including listening to the pupil voice; parent representative groups; education providers (local authorities; private, voluntary or independent (PVI); Stòrlann Nàiseanta na Gàidhlig; e-Sgoil); and government and Gaelic agencies to inform the approach to expanding GME and GLE provision.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team